 For this short light brown hair with highlights make sure you use salon quality hair care products at home.

 Kofoed loves Aveda’s pigmented Madder Root (red) conditioner.
 “Using only once a week to keep your bright reds gorgeous and vibrant.
-Red hair color can work on all women,” she adds.
+Red hair color ideas can work on all women,” she adds.

 Golden Brown Hair with Dark Highlights